sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 In the repository, click Code (in green) drop-down menu.
 Instead of HTML URL, we use SSH URL to connect this repo with RStudio.

-5. Clone github repo to a RStudio project
+## 6. Clone github repo to a RStudio project
-At the top-right corner, click on Project upside-down arrow > New Project... > Version Control > Git >
- Clone Git Repository >
+At the top-right corner, click on Project upside-down arrow > New Project... > Version Control > Git > Clone Git Repository >

- Repository URL:
+ In Repository URL:
  paste the SSH URL from github repository e.g. git@github.com:srms1/test.git